sparkgene/aws-iot-fleetwise-edge/docs/dev-guide/edge-agent-dev-guide-renesas-rcar-s4.md

 The following instructions use the development machine(Ubuntu 20.04) to build an SD-card image based on the Ubuntu variant of the Renesas Linux BSP version 5.10.41.

-1. Run the following _on the development machine_ to build SD card image:
+1. Run the following _on the development machine_ to build SD-card image:

    ```bash
     cd ~/aws-iot-fleetwise-edge \